traksag/blaze/README.md

 All files in this repository are in the public domain.
 You can do whatever you want with them.
 No warranty is implied; use files in this repository at your own risk.

+## Usage

+Build the server by running `./build.sh` if you're on Unix.
+On other systems, modify the single line inside 'build.sh' to suit your needs.
+Currently you need to have zlib installed.
+We also use some Intel intrinsics that may not be available on every machine.

+To run the server, simply run `./blaze`.
+Currently the 'blaze' binary needs to be in the repository's root directory so it can read the data from the data files such as 'blocktypes.txt' and 'itemtags.txt'.
+The server listens on localhost port 25565.
+Alter this in the code if you want.

+Blaze can load chunks from Anvil region files.
+Create a folder called 'world' in the repository root and copy paste the 'region' folder from some other place into it.
+Note that Blaze only loads chunks from the latest Minecraft version, hence you may need to optimise your world before copy pasting the 'region' folder.

+As of writing this, Blaze only runs in offline mode and has the following features:

+1. Load chunks from region files with support for all block states.
+2. Chunk streaming to clients.
+3. Players can see each other in the world and in the tab list.
+4. Chat messages.
+5. Very basic inventory management.
+6. In-memory block placing and breaking, and sending changes to clients.
+7. Spawning items in from the creative mode inventory.
+8. Server list ping with a sample of the online players.

 ## Contributing

 Contributions are welcome, provided you agree to put your contribution in the public domain.